JoshuaIsom/connexiful/README.md

 We invite you to engage with Connexiful in a spirit of playful curiosity and critical discernment.
 Take what resonates and leave the rest.
 Adapt and remix these ideas in ways that are meaningful and contextually relevant to your own life and work.
 Perhaps your definition and experience of connexiful moments is vastly different yet intimately profound.
 That's what matters.

-Most importantly, the point of Connexiful is not Connexiful itself.
+And most importantly, the point of Connexiful is not Connexiful itself.
 It's about each of us cultivating wonder, pursuing growth and taking compassionate action in our own lives and communities.
 May our explorations here empower and uplift the inherent wisdom and insight in all of us, in all our beautifully diverse ways.

 With gratitude and humility,
 The Connexiful Community 🙏✨🌍